AFriemann/cph/readme.md

   -> injective or bijective function for encryption.
   -> encrypt the profile name with password?
 RSA?
 - windows compatibility (maybe use pyperclip for wrapper)
-- not-in-shell mode for password
+- not-in-shell mode for password (working, doesn't close though)
 - variable clipboard timeout
 ---- bullshit ----
 - config wizard